 PuzzlesClick here to start playing

 This is a throwback puzzle to the early days of Foldit.
-This protein helps to transfer electrons between substrates in bacteria.
+This toxin, which is released by the sea anemone A. xanthogrammica, disrupts normal contraction of cardiac muscle in potential predators, and furthermore serves as a pheromone to signal danger to nearby anemones.
+This protein contains six cysteine residues that oxidize to form three disulfide bonds.
 We are revisiting old Foldit puzzles so we can see how useful the recent additions to the game have been.

-This puzzle again uses separate "Core Existence" filters for the monomer unit and the symmetric complex.
-Click the "Show" checkbox beneath the Core Existence filter to see which residues have been identified as Core (orange), Boundary (green), or Surface (blue).
+This puzzle is very similar to Puzzle 1115, though the HBNet filter has been slightly tweaked.
+In this puzzle, the bonus for H-bond networks has been doubled, but only Hbond networks that are at least 75% satisfied will be rewarded.
 There are several other filters in effect; see the puzzle comments for details.
 The Baker Lab will run folding predictions on your solutions for this puzzle, and those that perform well will be synthesized in the lab.
 Remember, you can use the Upload for Scientists button for up to 5 designs that you want us to look at, even if they are not the best-scoring solutions!

 This small unsolved Arabidopsis protein only has 59 residues and negatively controls the biosynthesis of starch in plants and regulates leaf and seed composition.
 We are giving you 5 starts for this puzzle.
 Resetting the puzzle will cycle through these 5 Zhang server predictions.
 They are also in the Alignment Tool so you can use partial threading as well as an extended chain.
 For players with fewer than 150 global points.

 This is a throwback puzzle to the early days of Foldit.
-This human protein helps to regulate the reduction potential of the cell, and should be modeled here in reduced form (without disulfides bonds).
+This toxin, produced by the Chinese cobra N. atra, induces contracture in skeletal and cardiac muscle.
+This protein contains eight cysteine residues that oxidize to form four disulfide bonds.
 We are revisiting old Foldit puzzles so we can see how useful the recent additions to the game have been.